apache/solr/solr/example/films/README.md

 We have a movie data set in JSON, Solr XML, and CSV formats.
 All 3 formats contain the same data.
 You can use any one format to index documents to Solr.

 This example uses the `_default` configset that ships with Solr plus some custom fields added via Schema API.
-It demonstrates the use of ParamSets in conjunction with the (Request Parameters API)[https://solr.apache.org/guide/request-parameters-api.html].
+It demonstrates the use of ParamSets in conjunction with the [Request Parameters API](https://solr.apache.org/guide/request-parameters-api.html).

 The original data was fetched from Freebase and the data license is present in the films-LICENSE.txt file.
 Freebase was shutdown in 2016 by Google.